...He Will Direct Your Paths

 DAY 2 - TUESDAY, OCTOBER 16: ATHENS, THESSALONIKI

 Arriving in Athens mid-afternoon we are met by our representative and transfer for our flight to Thessaloniki.
 This is the city where Paul was received by Jason.
 Paul was preaching the Word of God here until he was rushed out of the city.
 We transfer to our hotel for check-in and dinner.

 DAY 3 - WEDNESDAY, OCTOBER 17: THESSALONIKI, PHILIPPI, KAVALA

 In the morning we start with the city landmarks: the White Tower, the Walls of the Byzantine Acropolis, the Roman Arch of Galerius and the Rotonda.
-We visit two of the city’s oldest and most admired Christian churches, the Basilicas of St. Demetrius and St. Sophia (Divine Wisdom).
+We visit two of the city’s oldest and most admired Christian church buildings, the Basilicas of St. Demetrius and St. Sophia (Divine Wisdom).
 We then follow the route of the Via Egnatia and visit, like Paul and his companions, the area of Amphipolis where we'll see the famous funerary Lion.
 Then we travel on to Philippi.
 There we visit the Baptistery of Lydia at the river where Paul baptized her.
-Lydia was the first convert of Paul on European soil, followed by the jailer.
+Lydia was the first convert of Paul on European soil, followed by the Philippian jailer and his family.
 We also visit the Forum of Philippi, the Christian Basilicas, the “Prison of Paul” and the Theater.
-Then we drive to Kavala (Neapolis), Paul’s first step in bringing the Gospel to present-day Europe.
+Then we drive to Kavala (Neapolis), Paul’s first stop in bringing the Gospel to present-day Europe.
 We view a picturesque port, the Byzantine Castle and the Roman Aqueduct.
 We return to Thessaloniki for dinner and overnight.